-- [19] The Complainant provided a "Summary Report" for the subject using Marshall and Swift (M&S).
-She also provided a chart which both synthesized her M&S calculations, and used \$800,000 per Ac. for the land.
-When combined with the calculations for the onsite improvement, the results indicated an overall value for the subject of \$3,530,820.
-She suggested that normally an M&S value would determine the higher end of a valuation range using a variety of valuation methodologies, but in this instance it indicated a value at the lower end of the range. - [20] The Complainant argued that she had estimated the "effective age" of the improvement at 34 vears (as of July 1, 2011) because of its 1977 construction, and therefore she depreciated the subject by 55% based on a potential lifespan of 40 to 50 years.
+- The Complainant provided a "Summary Report" for each of the three buildings on the subject using Marshall and Swift (M&S).
+She also confirmed she had used \$800,000 per Ac. for the land.
+When combined with the calculations for the onsite improvements, the results indicated an overall value for the site's three buildings of \$8,081,579.
+She suggested that normally an M&S value would determine the higher end of a valuation range using a variety of valuation methodologies, and it did so in this instance. - [29] The Complainant argued that she had estimated the "effective age" of the three improvements at 11 years (as of July 1, 2011) because of their 1990 construction, and therefore she depreciated them by 9% based on a potential lifespan of 40 to 50 years.
 The Complainant advised that she had used other M&S valuation inputs for wall heights, HVAC, etc. based on typical components for a Storage Warehouse of the subject's era.
-The detail of the inputs and calculations were not provided. - [21] The Respondent argued that the Cost Approach To Value is generally used to assess "special purpose" buildings, and not typical warehouse properties such as the subject.
-She noted that the Complainant, while using Marshall and Swift, had identified the subject as "100% Storage Warehouse".
-In addition the Respondent argued that the Complainant's inputs and detailed calculations for M&S, which appear to be incorrectly applied, are not available and therefore they cannot be evaluated by either the Respondent or the Board. - The Board found that notwithstanding the potentially flawed methodology used by the Complainant in this approach, it is not relevant to the subject which is a typical industrial warehouse and not a special purpose building.
+The detail of the inputs and calculations were not provided. - The Respondent argued that the Cost Approach To Value is generally used to assess "special purpose" buildings, and not typical multi or single warehouse properties such as the subject.
+She noted that the Complainant, while using Marshall and Swift, had identified two of the buildings on the site as "100% Storage Warehouse" and the third as "100% Office".
+Therefore, they are not special purpose buildings.
+In addition the Respondent argued that the Complainant's inputs and detailed calculations for M&S are not available, and therefore they cannot be evaluated by either the Respondent or the Board. - [31] The Board found that notwithstanding the lack of detail into the calculations used by the Complainant in this approach, it is not relevant to the site which is a typical 3-building industrial warehouse complex and not a special purpose building.
 Therefore the Board placed little weight on this approach.